 International Student Taxes

-Each spring, individuals who lived in the United States the previous year are required to report their total earned income to the Office of the Internal Revenue Service (IRS).
+Each spring, individuals who lived in the United States the previous year are required to report their total earned income to the Internal Revenue Service (IRS).
 These reports are known as tax returns.
 After reviewing an individual’s tax return, the IRS determines whether a person has paid too much or too little in taxes during the previous year.
-Students studying at UCA on an F or J visa are also required to file tax returns for the years they were studying in the U.S.
+Students studying at UCA on an F or J visa are required to file tax returns for the years they were studying in the U.S.

 If a person has not paid enough taxes, the individual is required to pay that amount to the IRS.
 If a person has paid too much in taxes, the individual will receive a refund of the extra amount from the government.
 This is known as a tax refund.